salkuadrat/lucifer/README.md

 For maximum security, we should use environment variables for important things, such as database configurations and JSON Web Token (JWT) secret.

 One more thing... if you open `.gitignore` file in the root directory, you can see `.env` is included there.
-It means our `.env` file will not be uploaded to remote repository like github, and the values inside will never be exposed to the public.
+It means our `.env` file will not be uploaded to remote repository like github, and the values inside will never be exposed to public.

 ## Request Parameters